Who8MyLunch/Jupyter_Canvas_Widget/README.md

 Things are falling into place.

+Mouse event stuff has potential to really complicate the crap out of this project.

 Later I might also want to consider capturing keyboard events when the canvas has focus.